the-globe-v2/news-scraper/README.md

 ### Deployment Architecture

 The Globe News Scraper is designed for deployment in a containerized environment using Docker.
-The scraper can be scheduled to run periodically using cron jobs or similar scheduling tools.
+It can be scheduled to run periodically using cron jobs or similar scheduling tools.

 ### Data Flow